Steamgjk/Nezha/README.md

 [Prof. Jinyang Li](http://www.news.cs.nyu.edu/~jinyang/) listened to our early presentation of Nezha, and gave some useful feedback.

 [Dr. Seo Jin Park](https://seojinpark.net/) discussed with us about the definition of linearizability.
-Seo Jin also provided explanation about CURP.
+Seo Jin also provided some explanation about CURP.

-[Prof. Zhaoguo Wang](https://ipads.se.sjtu.edu.cn/pub/members/zhaoguo_wang) shared with us the experience in testing Raft.
+[Prof. Zhaoguo Wang](https://ipads.se.sjtu.edu.cn/pub/members/zhaoguo_wang) shared with us his experience in testing Raft.

 The [Derecho team](https://derecho-project.github.io/) (Prof. Ken Birman, Dr. Weijia Song, Dr. Sagar Jha, Dr. Lorenzo Rosa, etc) offered technical support and discussion during our measurement of Derecho.

 The [ClockWork](https://www.clockwork.io/) Staff (Dr. Yilong Geng and Dr. Deepak Merugu) offered technical support in deploying Huygens.
 Dr. Deepak Merugu also gave suggestions on the coding-styles of Nezha codebase.
 Katie Gioioso provided feedback on Nezha design.
 Bhagirath Mehta participated in the single-machine test of Nezha.

+[Prof. Eugene Wu](http://www.cs.columbia.edu/~ewu/) provided suggestions on the revision of Nezha paper.

+[Prof. Aurojit Panda](https://cs.nyu.edu/~apanda/) discussed with us about Nezha's correctness during leader change.
+Aurojit reviewed our draft and offered some constructive suggestions on the revision.